qpfiffer/qpfiffer.com/posts/2020-10-22-Canyonlands.markdown

 <img src="/static/img/canyonlands/day_2_3.jpg" />

-We dropped camp in Horse Canyon, then found a small spring for water and trudged back.
+We setup camp in Horse Canyon, then found a small spring for water and trudged back.
 We were absolutely destroyed and in bed by 7:45PM.

 # Day 3